How to tell if it’s your Monitor or GPU that is dying?

 How to tell if your monitor is dying

-Just like anything that runs on electricity, monitors can’t last forever.
-They get old for different reasons, like how much you use them and where they’re used.
-When a monitor is on its last legs, it usually starts showing certain problems.
-Some of these issues can be small and easy to miss, while others are pretty obvious.
-By keeping an eye out for these signs, you can figure out if your monitor is the problem or if it’s on its way out.
-Here are some signs to watch for:
+Monitors, like all electronics, don’t last forever.
+They wear out from things like how much you use them and where they are used.
+When a monitor is about to fail, it often shows certain problems.
+These problems can be easy to miss or very obvious.
+By watching for these signs, you can figure out if the trouble is from your monitor.
+Below are some important signs to watch for.

 1. The most obvious sign is physical damage.
-Look for cracks, big scratches, or colors looking off on the screen.
-These are dead giveaways that your monitor is having a hard time.Monitor discoloration
+Look for cracks, big scratches, or colors that look off.
+These are clear signs your monitor has problems.Monitor discoloration

-3. If the colors on your screen look faded, wrong, or the brightness keeps changing for no reason, it might mean your monitor is not doing well.Monitor color distortion or fading
+3. If colors on your screen look faded, are not right, or change brightness on their own, it could mean your monitor is going bad.Monitor color distortion or fading

-4. Seeing your screen flicker now and then could be caused by a bunch of things, but if it keeps getting worse, it’s probably a monitor issue.
+4. Seeing the screen flicker now and then might be normal, but if it happens a lot or gets worse, it’s usually a monitor problem.

-5. Seeing weird lines or patterns on your screen that don’t belong there, especially if they stick around no matter what you’re doing, is a bad sign.Monitor strange lines and patterns
+5. Odd lines or patterns that shouldn’t be there, especially if they stay no matter what you do, are a big warning sign.Monitor strange lines and patterns

-6. If you’re having a tough time adjusting the brightness or contrast, or if those settings just don’t seem right, it could mean trouble for your monitor.
+6. If it’s hard to change the brightness or contrast, or if these settings don’t seem to work right, it could be a sign of monitor issues.

-To check further, try connecting your computer to a different monitor.
-If you still see issues, the problem might be with the GPU instead.
+To further check, try connecting your computer to a different monitor.
+If you still see issues, it might be your GPU.

-Seeing just one of these problems might not mean your monitor is done for, but if you’re noticing several issues, it’s likely that your monitor is dying.
+Each of these signs might not mean your monitor is definitely bad, but if you see several of them, it’s very likely that it is.

 Linked issue: Second Monitor Not Detected After Upgrading to Windows 11